 Orthopaedics

-Orthopaedic surgery is performed on bone, joints and supporting structures (tendons and ligaments).
+Orthopaedic surgery is performed on bone, joints, and supporting structures (tendons and ligaments).
+If you require specialised care for your pet, consider consulting our orthopaedic vet or veterinary orthopaedic surgeon.

 Soft Tissue Surgery

-Surgery relating to structures other than bone or nervous system are typically grouped as soft tissue surgeries.
+Surgery relating to structures other than bone or the nervous system are typically grouped as soft tissue surgeries.
+For procedures involving soft tissues, such as organs and muscles, specialised care from our vet surgeons can provide tailored solutions for your pet’s needs.

-Oncologic surgery refers to the field of cancer surgery.
+Oncological surgery refers to the field of cancer surgery.
 Like humans, our pets can also develop tumours.
+GARS provides superior oncology vet surgery services in Geelong.

 Neurosurgery